 Some anatomical changes are –

 1. Formation of an abscission zone, also known as a separation zone, at the base of the petiole in deciduous trees.
-This zone is made up a weak top layer and a bottom layer.
+This zone is made up of a weak top layer and a bottom layer.
 In the autumn season, the bottom layer expands, breaking the cells of the top layer, which allows the leaf to shed.

 3. Hormonal change can also occur in deciduous trees due to excess secretion of abscisic acid, which stimulates the process of abscission.

 The abscission zone is also called the separation zone.
 It is formed at the base of the petiole.
 It is composed of a top layer and a bottom layer.
 The cells in the top layer have weak cell walls.
 The bottom layer expands in winter and breaks the cell walls of the top layer.
-This results in shedding of leaves.
+This results in the shedding of leaves.